Music: Melody

-A melody (also called a "tune") is a series of pitches (notes) sounding in succession (one after the other), often in a rising and falling pattern.
+A melody, also called a "tune", is a series of pitches (notes) sounding in succession (one after the other), often in a rising and falling pattern.
 The notes of a melody are typically created using pitch systems such as scales or modes.
 Melodies also often contain notes from the chords used in the song.
 The melodies in simple folk songs and traditional songs may use only the notes of a single scale, the scale associated with the tonic note or key of a given song.
 For example, a folk song in the key of C (also referred to as C major) may have a melody that uses only the notes of the C major scale (the individual notes C, D, E, F, G, A, B, and C; these are the "white notes" on a piano keyboard.
 On the other hand, Bebop-era jazz from the 1940s and contemporary music from the 20th and 21st centuries may use melodies with many chromatic notes (i.e., notes in addition to the notes of the major scale; on a piano, a chromatic scale would include all the notes on the keyboard, including the "white notes" and "black notes" and unusual scales, such as the whole tone scale (a whole tone scale in the key of C would contain the notes C, D, E, F♯, G♯ and A♯).
-A low, deep musical line played by bass instruments such as double bass, electric bass, or tuba is called a bassline.
+A low musical line played by bass instruments, such as double bass, electric bass, or tuba, is called a bassline.

 Harmony

-Harmony refers to the "vertical" sounds of pitches in music, which means pitches that are played or sung together at the same time to create a chord.
+Harmony refers to the "vertical" sounds of pitches in music, which means pitches that are played or sung together at the same time creates a chord.
 Usually, this means the notes are played at the same time, although harmony may also be implied by a melody that outlines a harmonic structure (i.e., by using melody notes that are played one after the other, outlining the notes of a chord).
 In music written using the system of major-minor tonality ("keys"), which includes most classical music written from 1600 to 1900 and most Western pop, rock, and traditional music, the key of a piece determines the "home note" or tonic to which the piece generally resolves, and the character (e.g. major or minor) of the scale in use.
 Simple classical pieces and many pop and traditional music songs are written so that all the music is in a single key.
 More complex Classical, pop, and traditional music songs and pieces may have two keys (and in some cases three or more keys).
 Classical music from the Romantic era (written from about 1820–1900) often contains multiple keys, as does jazz, especially Bebop jazz from the 1940s, in which the key or "home note" of a song may change every four bars or even every two bars.